An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: An AI Co-Data-Scientist for Candidate Biomarker Prioritization from Wearable Sensors

 \paragraph{Data Science Engine.} The Data Science engine represents the analytical core of CoDaS, responsible for all direct interactions with the wearable sensor data.
 It abandons purely generated code in favor of a hybrid deterministic and generative approach. \begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Inputs:} Raw, high-dimensional time series datasets intersecting with the structured knowledge base provided by the \emph{Researcher} ensemble. \item \textbf{Process:} The engine comprises paired deterministic code runners and language model interpreters.
 A \textit{Scout} agent first maps the dataset schema, defining the clinical target variable.
 A \textit{DataLoader} and \textit{Exploratory Data Analysis (EDA)} runner then profile the data structure.
 Following this, \textit{Statistical runners} implement robust univariate testing (e.g., correlation, effect size), while \textit{Machine Learning runners} execute multivariate predictive modeling with cross validation (e.g., Ridge regression, ensemble trees) in parallel.
 Paired interpreters parse the respective outputs to form coherent analytical narratives. \item \textbf{Outputs:} A comprehensive suite of empirical results including: (1) ranked lists of novel biomarker candidates (ordered by composite effect size, validation pass rate, and clinical plausibility); (2) robust statistical metrics including significance levels adjusted for multiple comparisons; (3) out-of-sample predictive performance metrics; and (4) generated correlation heatmaps and feature importance distributions. \end{itemize}

 \paragraph{Orchestrator and Critical Evaluators.} The Orchestrator coordinates the CoDaS pipeline, providing strategic direction, managing state transitions across the six phases, and ensuring rigorous internal review. \begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Inputs:} The overarching research objective, real time outputs from specialist agents, and periodic interactive feedback from human domain experts. \item \textbf{Process:} The Orchestrator manages the pipeline trajectory.
 It implements a \textit{GapChecker} to identify unresolved questions following iterative empirical analysis, deciding whether to pursue deeper feature engineering or move to validation.
 Crucially, it initiates an adversarial debate phase involving \textit{Critic} and \textit{Defender} agents, which actively stress test the proposed biomarkers for confounding variables, statistical leakage, and physiological implausibility before finalization.
-This hierarchical oversight structure aligns with recent paradigms emphasizing tiered agentic architectures to ensure AI safety and rigorous validation in clinical contexts \citep{kim2025tiered}. \item \textbf{Outputs:} The coordinated sequence of agent invocations, automated manuscript generation via paired \textit{Writer} and \textit{Reviewer} agents, and structured interactive prompts requesting domain expert feedback at critical junctures. \end{itemize}
+This hierarchical oversight structure aligns with recent paradigms emphasizing tiered agentic architectures to ensure AI safety and rigorous validation in clinical contexts \citep{kim2025tiered}.
+A worked Critic and Defender exchange, covering the rejection of a leakage feature and a redundant proxy and the handling of a confounded behavioral candidate, is provided in Section~\ref{sec:ablation}. \item \textbf{Outputs:} The coordinated sequence of agent invocations, automated manuscript generation via paired \textit{Writer} and \textit{Reviewer} agents, and structured interactive prompts requesting domain expert feedback at critical junctures. \end{itemize}